danialb007/Online_Shop/README.md

 # Notes:
     I didn't include the settings.py file since nothing is really changed in there.
+    You can start a django project, copy the settigns.py and paste it in the directory of this project, and modify the backend db engine to your liking

     I used postgresql database to handle the backend models but you can use other databases if you like, but make sure you configure your database settings in settings.py.

-    I also included a simple "sql_test_products.txt" file and you can copy paste it's lines into your sql based database to add some products.
+    I also included a simple "sql_test_products.txt" file so you can copy paste it's lines into your sql based database to add some products.